 “Long Cool Woman (In a Black Dress),” The Hollies, 1972

-Enormously successful in the UK but less so in the US, The Hollies relied on Allan Clarke and Graham Nash, took turns on lead vocals and songwriting.
+Enormously successful in the UK but less so in the US, The Hollies relied on Allan Clarke and Graham Nash, who took turns on lead vocals and songwriting.
 In 1971, now without Nash, they recorded “Long Cool Woman” in the “swamp rock” style of Creedence, and Clarke sang it like CCR vocalist John Fogerty.
 It wasn’t intended as a single, but their US label released it in the summer of ’72 and it reached #2 on the charts with great guitar and lusty lyrics: “A pair of 45’s made me open my eyes, My temperature started to rise, /She was a long cool woman in a black dress, just 5’9″, beautiful, tall,/With just one look I was a bad mess, ’cause that long cool woman had it all…”

 “Coat of Many Colors,” Dolly Parton, 1971